Hooded mystery #2 – Hooded nudibranch swimming

-See last week’s posting for Part 1 on the hooded nudibranch (Melibe leonina).
+See last week’s post for Part 1 about Hooded Nudibranchs (Melibe leonina).

 This week, I share video showing this remarkable sea slug when it is swimming.

 When viewing the clip, try to identify the animal’s “rhinophores”, the structures coming off the animal’s head that allow it to smell its way around.
 These structures have the shape of mouse ears but they pick up on chemical signals, not sound.
 In last week’s posting I shared how the Hooded Nudibranchs come together to mate through being attracted by smell (pheromones).

 Video from today of a swimming Hooded Nudibranch.

 The lobed structures on the animal’s back are the naked (nudi) gills (branchs).
 They can detach if the hooded nudibranch is threatened and are sticky.
 Maybe this is so that the predator is distracted by the gills sticking to it allowing the hooded nudibranch to have a greater chance of getting away.